People are happier about their care when decisions are made together with their health or social care practitioner.

-Before you see your health or care professional
+Before you see your practitioner

 - Write down any questions you want to ask.